Intent, Implementation and Impact of our Art Curriculum

 Intent

-Children will be introduced to a range of works and develop knowledge of the styles and vocabulary used by famous artists.
-The skills they acquire are applied to their cross-curricular topics, allowing children to use their art skills to reflect on and explore topics in greater depth; for example, by sketching historical artefacts in detail, researching geographical locations to support their work on landscape painting or using art as a medium to express emotion and thought to enhance their personal, social and emotional development.
+Children will be introduced to a range of works and will develop their knowledge of the styles and vocabulary used by famous artists.
+The skills they acquire may be applied to their cross-curricular subjects, allowing them to use their artistic skills to reflect on and explore subjects in greater depth; for example, by sketching historical artefacts in detail, researching geographical locations to support their work on landscape paintings or using Art as a medium to express emotion and thought to enhance their personal, social and emotional development.
+Many areas of Art link with mathematical ideas of shape and space; for example, when printing repeating patters and designs or considering 3D shapes to support structures.
+It is paramount that artwork be purposeful - as a means of expression or to explore the styles of other artists that inspire our own work.

 Implementation

-The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and developmental needs of the children in our school.
+The curriculum incorporates the statutory requirements of the National Curriculum 2014 and other experiences and opportunities which best meet the learning and development needs of the children in our school.

-The teaching, learning and sequencing of the curriculum follows;
+The teaching, learning and sequencing of the curriculum follows:

 Impact

-To measure the impact of our curriculum, each child will;
+To measure the impact of our curriculum, each child will:

-Experiencea broad, balanced art curriculum, with an emphasis on the development of understanding the skills in art.
+Experience a broad, balanced Art curriculum, with an emphasis on the development of understanding the skills in Art.

-Begiven a wide range of opportunities to express themselves creatively.
+Be given a wide range of opportunities to express themselves creatively.

-Begiven the opportunity to develop skills and interests in out of hours learning.
+Be given the opportunity to develop skills and interests in out of hours learning.

-Subject Leaders: Miss Helena Carter and Mrs Shellie Duffield
+Subject Leaders: Mrs Shellie Duffield

 Art

-Updated: 29/10/2023 466 KB
+Updated: 22/10/2024 917 KB

-Updated: 07/09/2023 382 KB
+Updated: 06/10/2024 274 KB

 Updated: 14/09/2023 361 KB